devopsacademyau/academy/classes/04class/exercises/c04-iac01/README.md

 For your EC2 instance to be able to access the S3 bucket, use an IAM Instance Profile with proper permissions to the bucket.

 ## Submit a PR with the following files:
-- README.md based on the [ANSWER.md file](ANSWER.md) with a link to all files from your answer.
-The links are already in the ANSWER.md file, but if you have any additional files, include a link to it.
+- README.md based on the [ANSWER.md file](ANSWER.md) with a link to the following files from your answer:
+    - _backend.tf
+        - with tthe backend configuration
+    - _provider.tf
+        -with the provider configuration
+    - ec2.tf
+        - with all your ec2 related resources
+    - iam.tf
+        - with all your iam related resources
+    - s3.tf
+        - with all your s3 related resources
+    - security-group.tf
-- All your Terraform code used to create the resources listed above
+        - with all your Security Group related resources
+    - output.txt
-- output.txt with the output of the `terraform plan` command
+        - with the output of the `terraform plan` command

 Your state file can be local, and should not be include it in your PR.